Skip to content

 Sex Workers’ Access to Justice

-This report featured in a special issue of the International Journal of Gender, Sexuality and Law records the information and policy recommendations from our 2020 webinar Sex Workers: Access to Justice which brought together sex workers, violence against women organisers, academics, and human rights groups to examine the extent of violence faced by sex workers, what exacerbates the risks of violence, and the obstacles experienced when reporting violence to the police and accessing justice.
+This report featured in a special issue of the International Journal of Gender, Sexuality and Law records the information and policy recommendations from the ECP’s 2020 webinar Sex Workers: Access to Justice which brought together sex workers, violence against women organisers, academics, and human rights groups to examine the violence faced by sex workers and obstacles of accessing justice.
 Read more.